Mimosa Champagne Gelatin Shots

 Can you put edible glitter in gelatin shots?

-Without garnishes, these jello shots will last for approximately 2 weeks in the fridge.
-If storing, be sure to place the lids on the shot cups for best results.
+Without garnishes, champagne Jello shots will last for approximately 2 weeks in the fridge.
+Be sure to place the lids on the shot cups for best results.

 Enjoy!